samarth1412/Gossip-protocol/README.md

 ## Results: Convergence Time vs. Network Size

 For each algorithm, we plot the convergence time as a function of network size for all four topologies.
 Each graph overlays the four topologies for direct comparison.
-(Use logarithmic scales if needed for clarity.)
+We collected 40 result sets and plotted the graph using a python script.

 ### Push-Sum Algorithm